w4term3loon/libdft64/README.md

-# libdft: Practical Dynamic Data Flow Tracking
+# libdft64 - Dynamic Data Flow Tracking with TaintFuzz for guided fuzzing

-These code is modified from [VUzzer64](https://github.com/vusec/vuzzer64), and it is originally from [libdft](https://www.cs.columbia.edu/~vpk/research/libdft/).
+[!NOTE]: These code is modified from [AngoraFuzzer/libdft64](https://github.com/AngoraFuzzer/libdft64), and it is originally from [libdft](https://www.cs.columbia.edu/~vpk/research/libdft/).

+A fast, reusable dynamic data flow tracking (DFT) framework for Intel Pin 3.x and 64-bit platforms, enhanced with TaintFuzz functionality for intelligent fuzzing based on taint analysis.

+## Overview
+libdft64 is a dynamic data flow tracking framework that provides comprehensive taint analysis capabilities for binary only targets.
+This enhanced version includes TaintFuzz functionality, which combines dynamic taint analysis at function level with fuzzing to identify critical input regions that affect program execution paths and potential vulnerabilities.

 ## News
 - Update Pin version: pin-3.20-98437-gf02b61307-gcc-linux
 - Test in ubuntu 20.04